websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/setting-up-liferay-as-a-saml-service-provider.md

 ## Setting Up Liferay DXP as a SAML Service Provider in a Clustered Environment

-You can use the Liferay Connector to SAML 2.0 app as an SSO solution for a clustered @product@ environment.
+You can use the Liferay Connector to SAML 2.0 app as an SSO solution for a clustered Liferay DXP environment.
 If your multi-node cluster is behind a load balancer, you must enable all the nodes as SPs, and they must share the same keystore manager.

 If using the Filesystem Keystore Manager (the default):